sagebind/isahc/README.md

 - `http2`: Enable HTTP/2 support in libcurl via libnghttp2.
 Enabled by default.
 - `json`: Additional serialization and deserialization of JSON bodies via [serde].
 Disabled by default.
 - `psl`: Enable use of the Public Suffix List to filter out potentially malicious cross-domain cookies.
 Disabled by default.
+- `spnego`: Enable support for [SPNEGO-based HTTP authentication][rfc4559] (`negotiate` auth scheme).
+This makes the `negotiate` scheme available in the API and, if `static-curl` is enabled, compiles libcurl with GSS-API APIs.
+The [MIT Kerberos] headers must be pre-installed at compile time.
 - `static-curl`: Use a bundled libcurl version and statically link to it.
 Enabled by default.
 - `middleware-api`: Enable the new middleware API.
 Unstable until the API is finalized.
 This an unstable feature whose interface may change between patch releases.